xbeat/Machine-Learning/README.md

 Tropical matroid representation networks are a fascinating intersection of tropical geometry, matroid theory, and network analysis.
 These structures provide a unique way to model and analyze complex systems using the tropical semiring, which replaces traditional addition and multiplication with min and addition operations, respectively.

+## Accuracy vs. Precision!
+Python Examples

+Accuracy vs. Precision: Understanding the Difference

+Accuracy and precision are often confused, but they represent distinct concepts in measurement and data analysis.
+This presentation will explore their differences using Python examples.

 ## Imbalanced Stratification Techniques for Machine Learning using Python

 Imbalanced Classification: An Introduction